 What Is Forced-Air Heating?

-• The two most common heating systems that use forced-air distribution are furnaces and heat pumps.
-Furnaces heat air by burning fuel—natural gas, propane, oil, or electricity—while heat pumps transfer heat from outside into the home.
+The two most common types of forced-air systems are furnaces and heat pumps.
+Furnaces generate heat by burning fuel such as natural gas, propane, oil, or electricity, while heat pumps pull heat from the outside air and transfer it indoors.
+Each system has advantages and limitations, and the right choice often depends on your region’s climate and energy costs.

 How Does Forced-Air Heating Work?